rtjk/CROSS-PQClean/README.md

    * Create `docs/algs/sig/cross.yml` to add information about the scheme in general (e.g. the website), and about each specific parameter set (e.g. `length-secret-key`).
    * Run `update_docs_from_yaml.py` and `update_cbom.py` to update the documentation files

+`TODO: the documentation is updated by copy_from_upstream.py`

+`TODO: document valgrind suppression files`

+`TODO: document Zephyr configuration`

 ### Build liboqs

 First install all dependencies listed in liboqs' `README.md`.
 Then export the variable indicating the source folder and build with: